Business insurance and coronavirus FAQs

 The coronavirus crisis is understandably causing concern for business owners across the UK, particularly those wondering whether their business insurance will cover them if staff take time off work or they need to cease trading temporarily.

-Here are the answers to some of the most commonly questions the Bionic business insurance team have been asked over the past week.
+Here are the answers to some of the most common questions asked of the Bionic business insurance team.

 Does my insurance cover me for a temporary closure?

 If your business insurance policy doesn’t include ‘business interruption’ cover, then it’s unlikely you’ll be covered against any financial losses caused by having to close your business temporarily.

 If you do have business interruption insurance in place, then you might be covered, but it depends on what scenarios are included in the insurance policy wording.

 Insurance policies differ significantly and standard business interruption insurance policies are usually dependent on damage to property and often exclude pandemics.
 So, it’s important you check the terms and conditions of your policy to find out if you’re covered.